abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ![Attention heatmap](analysis/gradcam_explainability.png)

 Backbone feature-activation mapping (measured on Faster R-CNN) shows the model attends to thoracic anatomy — cardiac silhouette and lung fields — rather than image borders or artifacts.
-It has learned anatomically meaningful features.

 Attention is *diffuse* rather than sharply localised, consistent with the over-prediction seen in the failure analysis.

 ---

 ## 7. Evidence 4 — Architecture Comparison

-The strongest test of the data-scarcity hypothesis is interventional: change the architecture and see whether the limitation persists.
+The first interventional test: change the architecture and see whether the limitation persists.

 **Setup.** Identical data, splits, 512px inputs, and metric, on the same 660 test images.